-One of the first inland towns in the Puget Sound, Snohomish was established in 1858 and it quickly became a center of commerce in the region.
+One of the first inland towns in the Puget Sound, Snohomish, WA was established in 1858 and it quickly became a center of commerce in the region.
 During that time, very prosperous thriving town built 80 new beautifully designed home, had the first paved street and first automobile.
 Many of the original homes are today part of the charming Historic District and house restaurants, bars and antique shops.

 Snohomish is the place folks come when looking for antiques - it is called Antique Capital of the Northwest.
 Scenic Snohomish River passes through town, with the popular Snohomish Centennial Trail running along it for a while.
 The town is surrounded by many wineries and fertile farms growing berries, corn, pumpkins in season and more, providing great family outing, berry-picking, corn maze exploring and other activities.

 Snohomish is a charming small town in Washington State, considered one of the most beautiful in the Northwest and often referred to as the "Antique Capital of the Northwest."
 The heart of the town, Snohomish Historic District, is listed on the National Register of Historic Places.
 Many houses have a plaques with the year they were built and the name of the original residents.
 Some are left intact and some are beautifully renovated and are now homes to B&Bs, cozy eateries, antique shops and trendy bars.

 There is also a fun bikers’ bar, a coffee roaster, wine tasting bars, a distillery and much more.
 There are festivals year around, a vintage cars parade, a hot air balloon festival, riverside candlelight walk, a wine tasting walk, a sidewalk sale and much more.
 The tours of the historic district are fascinating trip into the history of the town and the region.
 One of the historic houses, the Blackman House, is now a museum.
 Map

 2. Snohomish Centennial Trail